 Holden’s community includes all who care for Holden through their labor, gifts and prayers.
 Villagers of all kinds form a community of worship, learning, hospitality, celebration and service.
-Holden welcomes all of God’s children, regardless of faith denomination, race, ethnicity, gender, sexual orientation, age or political opinion.
+Holden welcomes all of God’s children, regardless of faith denomination, ethnicity, gender, sexual orientation, age or political opinion.
 In work, play and conversation—in disagreement and agreement—we offer ourselves to each other in mutual forgiveness and respect.
 As many have discovered and declared for Holden’s 50-plus years of operation, the Village offers new and deeper friendships, introduction to new ideas and issues, spiritual and personal growth, joy in service, participation in Holden’s excellent program, interaction with a diverse variety of staff and guests, and the chance to experience God’s creation in the mountain wilderness.

 While at Holden, you are invited to find your own pace and pursue your own unique renewal and interests.
 You may participate in many of the classes, events and other opportunities—or very few.
 The choice is always yours.
 Relaxation and rest are what many seek at Holden, and these are readily available in the peace and quiet of the wilderness.

 You may wish to sample some of the many opportunities offered at various times in Holden’s arts area: hand-built and wheel-thrown pottery, basket weaving, weaving on various looms, paper and book making, paper marbling, relief printing, silk-screening, needlecraft, drawing, painting, tie-dying and other classes.